Student Research Projects

 Andrew's summer project was jointly sponsored by the physics and

-computer science departments (myself and John Dougherty) to
+computer science departments (myself and

 develop a distributed Linux cluster for pulsar data processing and